The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid including front, lateral, and rear delt.

 The deltoid muscle of the shoulder consists of three separate sections or heads.

-All the three shoulder head worked during Cable Y raise, but
+All the three shoulder heads worked during the Cable Y raise, but

-The primary Muscle Worked during is: Lateral deltoid.
+- The primary Muscle Worked during Y Raise is: Lateral deltoid.

 - Stand facing between two low cable pulleys, with each hand holding the handle of the cable of the opposite pulley.